davejachimiak/minitest-spec-expect/README.md

 3. Open a pull request.

 ##### A note on the current specs
-The specs at `spec/integration_spec.rb` test a couple of minitest expectations that aren't included in previous minitest versions to 5.0.
-To install the newest minitest, do `$ sudo gem install minitest`.
+The specs at `spec/integration_spec.rb` test a couple of MiniTest expectations that aren't included in MiniTest versions less than 5.0.
+To install the newest MiniTest, do `$ sudo gem install minitest`.
 Because of the way Ruby installs and loads its native libraries, `sudo` before `gem install` is necessary, unfortunately.